-Why: If you use the same password for every site and that site is compromised, then attackers can use your password to access your information on other sites.
+Why: The more logins that work, the greater the chance that one will be compromised.
+Ensuring that unused logins are removed helps keep things more secure.
+In addition, if you use the same password for every site and that site is compromised, then attackers can use your password to access your information on other sites.
 This happens regularly.
 Also, if your passwords are easy to remember, you are more likely to have our accounts compromised.
 This is one of the most common ways people's personal information is compromised.

-- Organizations: If you need to share your passwords with other staff people, then using KeePassX is the way to go.
+- Organizations: Designate one person as the account manager - every time someone leaves the organization, their job is to ensure their logins no longer work.
+This person can also be charge of maintaining a password manager.
+If you need to share your passwords with other staff people, then using KeePassX is the way to go.
 There is one master password shared by staff and with that password you can lookup the other passwords in use.
 This option also works for individuals.
 In both cases, you will need to access the password database every time you need a password.
 Typically, the password database is shared via a network share or via Nextcloud or another file sharing service.

 - Individuals: Although KeePassX is a perfectly good tool for individuals, you can also use simpler and more light weight approaches.
 For example, if you enable a master password in Firefox and your disk is encrypted, you can let Firefox remember your passwords in the browser.
 You may want to install password generator plugin so you can generate a new and secure password for each site.
 If you use multiple devices and they are all running Firefox, then you can sync your passwords between devices.
 Mozilla (the maker of Firefox) stores this data encrypted so not even they can figure out your passwords.